Charge tracking tool for contractors

 Density When You Need It

-For users with many authorizations, a table view provides compact scanning with sortable columns while preserving the same status language.
+For users with many authorizations, a table view provided compact scanning with sortable columns while preserving the same status language.
 Sort by expiration to surface urgency.
-Sort by remaining hours to identify near-exhaustion.
-Visual status cues stay consistent so critical items don't disappear in dense layouts.
+Sort by remaining hours to identify authorizations running low.

 Matching How Users Think

 The old tabs were All, Current, and Expired.
-"Expired" wasn't a primary workflow — people needed to know what they can charge to now, and what's coming next.
-We reframed the experience around three modes: All for full context, Chargeable for items effective today and still relevant, and Upcoming for future authorizations so users can anticipate transitions and avoid last-minute confusion.
+But "Expired" wasn't a view users needed.
+People needed to know what they could charge to at any given time, and what was coming next.
+We reframed the experience around three modes: All for full context, Chargeable for items effective today and still relevant, and Upcoming for future authorizations so users could anticipate transitions and avoid last-minute confusion.

 Results

-Profile and its surrounding improvements shifted work authorization management away from email threads and memory, and toward a system that prevents errors through better data, better timing, and clearer UI.
-Time-on-task improved in usability testing, unresolved overcharges decreased by 65%, and user satisfaction improved based on post-rollout survey feedback.
+Profile and its surrounding improvements shifted work authorization management away from email threads and memory, and toward a system that prevented errors through better data, better timing, and clearer UI.
+Time spent on error resolution decreased by 42%, unresolved overcharges decreased by 65%, and user satisfaction averaged 4.7/5 in post-rollout surveys.

 More case studies